CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 Materials Studio is a versatile modelling suite for building and quantum and classical simulation of molecules, materials and nanostructures.

+!!!
+Note
+    CSC has obtained a reduced Materials Studio license only for 2020 and we plan to discontinue licensing for 2021.

 ## License

 Materials Studio is a commercial program by [Biovia Inc.](https://3dsbiovia.com/)